 And, if you’re sending cards this year, or sending items of appreciation throughout the year, any time (around these other life events, like birthdays), make sure to personalize your gift.
 One study found that when a stranger sent 600 Christmas cards with a picture of their own family to 600 other strangers, 200 people actually responded, because it was personalized with a family photo and a handwritten note.
 So, while we don’t suggest sending a photo to 600 strangers, make sure that when you do send your notes, you personalize them, and that your gifts are relevant to your clients’ lives.

 Another great tip for you throughout the year—you can pull this off at any point—is to keep track of your clients’ interests and then record them in your CRM.
-You’re their realtor, so whether you’re helping them buy or sell a home, you know what they like and what they need.
+You’re their real estate agent, so whether you’re helping them buy or sell a home, you know what they like and what they need.
 If they need a big yard with a fence, you may note that they love dogs.
 If they’re looking for a pool with a large patio for grilling, you probably can surmise that they love entertaining.
 Use these pieces of small data to really make a human connection with your clients at these critical times for building relationships.

 And remember: to make it on to my nice list, be sure to subscribe to ReminderMedia.
 Click that bell to get new videos every week, to help you rise Above the Noise and stand out from your competition.
 Comment below what you’re sending your clients this holiday season.
 And, most importantly, take action on this today.